-The Transport Services Manager has overall responsibility for the transport fleet and all matters relating to vehicles and plant machinery across the council.
+The Transport Services Manager has overall responsibility for the transport fleet and all matters relating to vehicles and plant / machinery across the council.

 The Transport Services Manager is responsible for investigating all vehicle accidents involving TDC fleet vehicles.
 The level of investigation will be relative to the accident and will follow the process set out in the Vehicle Accident Investigation Procedure.
-The Transport Services Manager will notify the Health and Safety team.
+The Transport Services Manager will need to notify the Health and Safety team.

-Following all investigations the Transport Services Manager will inform the driver's line manager of their conclusions and make recommendations in line with the Council's procedures.
-The Transport Services Manager will also notify the authority's Payroll and Payments team of the outcomes of each fault accident, for insurance purposes.
+Following all investigations, the Transport Services Manager will inform the driver's line manager of their conclusions and make recommendations in line with the Councils procedures.
+The Transport Services Manager will also inform the Insurance manager of the outcome.

-In instances where the Transport Services Manager has evidence to show that the driver has acted in such a way as to present a risk to the health and/or safety of themselves, work colleagues or members of the public, or has concerns about the welfare of the member of staff the Transport Services Manager will seek guidance from HR.
+In instances where the Transport Services Manager has evidence to show that the driver has acted in such a way as to present a risk to the health and/or safety of themselves, work colleagues or members of the public, or has concerns about the welfare of the member of staff, the Transport Services Manager will seek guidance from HR.

-Repeat incidents that are considered to be serious or grave incidents or repeated incidents that represent a pattern of behaviour will be reported to HR and a decision will be made regarding the implementation of a disciplinary investigation which could result in sanctions of Written Warning, Final Written Warning or even dismissal in accordance with the Council's Disciplinary Policy.
+Serious, or Grave incidents, or repeated incidents that represent a pattern of behaviour will be reported to HR and a decision will be made regarding the implementation of a disciplinary investigation that could result in sanctions of Written Warning, Final Written Warning, or even dismissal in accordance with the Council's Disciplinary Policy.